Simple steps to protect yourself

 Book your vaccination

-- For help booking a COVID-19 vaccination appointment, call the Disability Gatewaylaunch on 1800 643 787launch (Monday to Friday, 8am to 8pm AEST).
+For help booking a COVID-19 vaccination appointment, call the Disability Gateway on 1800 643 787 (Monday to Friday, 8am to 8pm AEST).

-- EVA (Easy Vaccine Access) launch is a simple callback service to help you book a COVID-19 vaccine.
-If you need help making a COVID-19 vaccine booking, send an SMS with 'Hey EVA' to 0481 611 382launch (every day, 7am to 10pm AEST).
+EVA (Easy Vaccine Access) is a callback service to help you book a COVID-19 vaccination.
+Send an SMS with 'Hey EVA' to 0481 611 382 (7am to 10pm AEST).

 Vaccinations for disability support workers